vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/deploy-license.md

-# Deploy a license for Nebula Graph Enterprise Edition
+# Deploy a license for NebulaGraph Enterprise Edition

-Nebula Graph Enterprise Edition requires the user to deploy a license file before starting the Enterprise Edition.
+NebulaGraph Enterprise Edition requires the user to deploy a license file before starting the Enterprise Edition.
 This topic describes how to deploy a license file for the Enterprise Edition.

 !!! enterpriseonly